Creating and Managing Projects

 workspace.xml file that contains your workspace preferences.

 A number of xml files.
-Each xml file is responsible for its own set of settings, that can be recognized by its name: projectCodeStyle.xml, encodings.xml, vcs.xml etc.
+Each xml file is responsible for its own set of settings, that can be recognized by its name: projectCodeStyle.xml, encodings.xml, vcs.xml and so on.

 Thus, for example, adding a new run/debug configuration and changing encoding will affect two different xml files.
 This helps avoid merge conflicts when the project settings are stored in a version control system and modified by the different team members.